browserstack/requests-debugger/README.md

   - It also includes the report of ping checks with Hub & Rails.
   - New stats are appended whenever a request fails.
 - `Requests.log`
-  - It includes all of logs of requests being passed via the Requests Debugger Tool.
+  - It includes the logs of requests being passed via the Requests Debugger Tool.
   - Example Logs:
     - ```
       TIMESTAMP_IN_UTC [#2::UNIQUE_IDENTIFIER] [Request Start] [INFO] POST http://<URL>/wd/hub/status, {"headers":{"......."}}